rug-compling/dact/cookbook/index.md

 ## Topicalization

-Since the numeric conversion of the value of the attributes "begin" and "end" is so common, we have the following two macros:
+Since the numeric conversion of the value of the attributes "begin", "end" and "index" is so common, we have the following two macros:

     b = """number(@begin)"""
     e = """number(@end)"""
+    i = """number(@index)"""

 It is also very common to refer to the begin and end positions of the head of a phrase.
 We define two versions, depending on the notion of head that we wish to use.
 If the relation has to be "hd",